Flash blindness: Potential hazards

 Because vision loss is sudden and takes time to recover, flash blindness can be hazardous.
 At some sporting events such as figure skating, fans are cautioned to not use flash photography so as to avoid distracting or disorienting the athletes.
 Also in aviation, there is concern about laser pointers and bright searchlights causing temporary flash blindness and other vision-distracting effects to pilots who are in critical phases of flight such as approach and landing.

 The bright initial flash of a nuclear weapon is the first indication of a nuclear explosion, traveling faster than the blast wave or sound wave.
 "A 1-megaton explosion can cause flash blindness at distances as great as 13 mi on a clear day, or 53 mi on a clear night.
 If the intensity is great enough, a permanent retinal burn (photic retinopathy) will result."

 Pain

 It is unclear whether pain is directly associated with flash blindness.
-Reaction to flash blindness can be discomforting and disorienting.
-The retina has no pain receptors.
-Nonetheless, psychological pain may very well be present.
-It can cause amplified stress levels but usually fades.
+Reaction to flash blindness can be discomforting and disorienting, but the retina itself has no pain receptors, unlike the cornea.
+However, psychological pain could potentially occur in response to loss of vision.
+This can cause amplified stress levels, but such effects usually fade over time.